 Curriculum consistency beyond reading and maths.
 Early reading is clearly prioritised and well described, but the historic challenge was wider curriculum coherence.
 Ask how subjects are sequenced now and how staff are supported to teach it consistently.

-Admissions competitiveness.
-The school is oversubscribed in the provided admissions results for primary entry.
-If you are applying, use the Local Authority process early and keep an eye on timing, especially the 15 January deadline.
+Admissions timing.
+If you are applying for September 2027 entry, use the local authority process early and keep an eye on timing, especially the 15 January 2027 deadline.

 Support for additional needs.
 The school describes a Resource Base and published SEND documentation indicates a structured approach to interventions.
 Families of children needing high consistency should ask what support looks like day to day and how it is monitored.